wchang17/js-dc-5/15-authentication/lesson_plan.md

    - We've already seen routing - a lot!
 A lot of the lab involved routing.
    - middleware is/are functions that have access to the request object and response object and the next middleware function.
    - these functions are stored in an array, and called in order until a response is sent back to the client
-   - waterfall - each function is called in order, with the next function passed in as a parameter.
-The next function is called by the current function, or the whole chain is broken and the current function returns a response. _Visualize_

 ### Using Middleware
    - We can use middleware in a lot of different places and ways